Josh-SCG/Masters_Game_Development/README.md

  - [x] Develop a prototype level
  - [x] Design and develop the "fun" aspects of the game
  - [x] Finalise the game with all the required levels

+# Automation of the quiz
+For the quiz sections of the game, I decided it would be a good thing to have the answers change locations so that each playthrough still requires focus.
+However, the dialgue manager does not have an option for this, or at least the version I was using did not since at time of writting I'm behind like 3 major versions and likely dozens of updates.

+Anyway, once I finished writting the questions and answers, I did not want to spend hours manually changing 135 answer locations (3 quizzes with 15 questions and 4 answers each minus the origional 15 in each quiz) so I wrote a script to take in the questions and then both format and create the variations I needed.

+This is a very specific script and I doubt it will be needed by any but maybe it will one day.
+[Here](https://github.com/Josh-SCG/Masters_Game_Development/blob/main/Question%20Variation%20Automation/variate_the_questions.py) it is if you need it.